-The administration of George W. Bush actively opposed the International Criminal Court during its first term, and it took a more practical approach in its second.
+The administration of George W. Bush actively opposed the International Criminal Court during its first term, and it gradually softened this hostility in its second.
 Specifically, when it was clear that the Rome Statute of the ICC would enter into force in 2002, the Bush administration adopted a policy of hostility.
 It completely disengaged from the Court, and it began a campaign to secure Bilateral Immunity Agreements from over 100 countries to shield Americans from the jurisdiction of the Court, punishing countries that refused.
-It also sought the protection of the UN Security Council which passed several resolutions barring the ICC from investigating possible crimes by peacekeeping forces of non-States Parties.
-It was only when the administration realized in its second term that the Court may serve US national interests in situations such as Darfur, and that its campaign of hostility was undercutting the US internationally, that it softened its rhetoric and general approach to the ICC.
+It also forced the UN Security Council to pass several resolutions barring the ICC from investigating possible crimes by peacekeeping forces of non-States Parties.
+It was only when the administration realized in its second term that the Court might serve US national interests in situations such as Darfur, and that its campaign of hostility was undercutting the US internationally, that it softened its rhetoric and general approach to the ICC.

 At the beginning of the Bush administration and following September 11, 2001, administration officials made several statements on the ICC and international justice.
 Most of these statements focused on the administration's preference to do justice on local and regional levels.

 The results of the Bush Administration's policy review of the United States position on the ICC were announced by Under Secretary of State Marc Grossman at the Center for Strategic and International Studies on May 6, 2002.
-As expected, the Administration took the unprecedented act of suspending the legal force of its signature of the Rome Statute by informing the UN Secretary-General that that the US recognizes no obligations under the Statute and would like its intention not to become a party reflected in the UN's depositary status list.
-The US believed that with this action it relieved itself of any responsibility not to defeat the object and purpose of the treaty and made unmistakably clear its intention not to ratify the Rome Statute.
-It is understood that the US could reinstate its signature of the Rome Statute by sending a note to the UN Secretary-General declaring the US intent to assume the obligation of a signatory.
+As expected, the Administration took the unusual act of suspending the legal force of its signature of the Rome Statute and informed the UN Secretary-General that the US recognizes no obligations under the Statute and has no intention to become a party.
+Under the Vienna Convention on the Law of Treaties, this notification had the effect of deactivating but not erasing the signatures.
+The US can reinstate its signature of the Rome Statute by sending a note to the UN Secretary-General declaring the US intent to assume again the obligations of a signatory.

 Subsequent to the May 6, 2002 ICC policy announcement by the Bush Administration, the administration said that: